mozerpol/NotesFromLearning/README.md

 #### Methods of increasing the efficiency of pipeline processing in case of conditional jump instruction:
 1. Program fragment caching - consists in storing a program fragment in the processor's cache memory.
 This method is useful for handling loops.
 If the buffer is large enough to accommodate all loops, these commands only need to be fetched once.
-2. out-of-order execution
+2. Out-of-order execution
-3. branch prediction
+3. Branch prediction

 [Data Hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Data_hazards) - (pol. *konflikt danych*) - simultaneous use of the same data. <br/>
 [Struktural Hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Structural_hazards) - (pol. *konflikt zasobow*) - simultaneously requesting access to memory or other unique resource in the computer.